 - Move the snowmobile outside to a well-ventilated area.
 Raise the rear suspension up, off the ground.
-Remove the engine compartment side panel and hood. - 2.
-Prep the primary and back up (secondary) belts for winter use.
-It is recommended the belts be washed with a solution of warm, soapy water and allowed to air dry. - If the snowmobile is equipped with electric start or a lightweight battery for the 7S display, remove the battery from the battery charger and re-install it back into the battery box.
-Follow the owner's manual for battery installation procedures. - 4.
-Verify the spark plugs are installed and torqued.
-Re-install the spark plug wires.
+Remove the engine compartment side panel and hood. - Prep the primary and back up (secondary) for winter use.
+It is recommended the belts be washed with a solution of warm, soapy water and allowed to air dry.